Six SharePoint best practices

 • “How Do I” information is also targeted based on an employee’s profile, so for example a person sees the right process information based on their location.

-7. The field worker intranet homepage
+7. The News Centre intranet homepage

 In this example: